Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Experimental Results

-Figure~\ref{fig:teaser} in the introduction presents the training loss and test accuracy on the Bayesian hypernetwork task.
-We find that NPA parametrizations result in smaller losses and higher accuracy early in training.
-We also observe that our method achieves substantially reduced variance across network initializations.
-We similar results in Figure~\ref{fig:mnist-convergence} (in the supplement) for the Bayesian networks trained on MNIST.
-Moreover, in the networks trained on MNIST we see that default parametrization suffers from sporadic training instabilities in the form of spikes in the training loss, networks trained with ours method present a more stable training loss curve.
+In this experiment, we analyze how MIP affects model convergence for the considered tasks.
+For all experiments, we found that MIP hypernetworks did not introduce a measurable impact in training runtime, so we report per-epoch steps.

-Analogously, Figure~\ref{fig:main-convergence} compares the loss and model accuracy on the test set over the course of training for the other two considered tasks.
-For the Hypermorph registration task NPA parametrizations are crucial when using SGD with momentum as otherwise the model fails to meaningfully train.
-We found that for all choices of learning rate the default hypernetwork failed to converge, whereas with NPA parametrization it converged for a large range of values.
-By normalizing by a history of previous gradients the Adam optimizer partially mitigates the characterized gradient variance issue, with performance being similar for both parametrizations, with NPA performing marginally better.
+Figure~\ref{fig:bayesian-convergence} shows the training loss and test accuracy for Bayesian networks trained on MNIST.
+We find that MIP parametrizations result in better loss and higher accuracy sooner during training.
+MIP also achieves substantially reduced variance across network initializations.
+Default parametrization suffers from sporadic training instabilities (spikes in the training loss), while MIP leads to stable training.
+We found similar results for models trained with SGD.

-However, in the vision classification task we find that both optimizers behave similarly and that NPA hypernetworks achieve faster convergence and better final accuracy compared to those with the default parametrization.
-We also find that there is a substantial difference in model optimization for the two parametrizations.
-The default hypernetworks present large test loss variance from epoch to epoch all throughout training.
-In contrast, hypernetworks with NPA parametrizations present stable and smooth loss and accuracy curves that improve faster and to better final values than their default hypernetwork counterparts.
+Figures~\ref{fig:hypermorph} and~\ref{fig:scalespace} present convergence curves for the other two tasks.
+For Hypermorph, MIP parametrizations are crucial when using SGD with momentum as otherwise the model fails to meaningfully train.
+For all choices of learning rate the default hypernetwork failed to converge, whereas with MIP parametrization it converged for a large range of values.
+With Adam, networks train meaningfully, and MIP models consistently achieve similar Dice scores substantially faster.
+They are less sensitive to weight initializations.
+While in this setting the Adam optimizer partially mitigates the gradient variance issue by normalizing by a history of previous gradients, the MIP parameterization leads to substantially faster convergence.
+Furthermore, for the Scale-Space segmentation, we find that for both optimizers MIP models achieve substantially faster convergence and better final accuracy compared to those with the default parametrization.